reshaping-the-future/better-together-chat-sample/README.md

 ## Getting started
 This plugin is an Android Studio project – open it in Android Studio to begin.

 All of the Better Together aspects of this plugin are documented in place.
-For general API usage documentation, see the [api source and documentation](https://github.com/reshaping-the-future/better-together-api).
+For general API usage documentation, see the [API source and documentation](https://github.com/reshaping-the-future/better-together-api).

 ## License
 Apache 2.0